Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Simulation Results and Performance Analysis

 At time instant $t=0$s, each robot moves and collects measurement data to estimate the relative position to its neighbor robots.
 As some robots complete the relative localization of their neighboring robots at $t=1$s, the process of the shape localization agreement begins.
 Although some robots are still in red, they will turn to magenta when they collect sufficient data.
 After the convergence of the seed robot relative position estimator $\hat{q}_{i}(t)$ for each robot $i$, the robots turn into distributed shape formation control state under the action of the hop-count algorithm at $t=7.6$s.
 The norm value of the shape localization agreement errors $\tilde{q}_{i,0}$ is shown in Fig. \ref{S2}B. One can see that with the proposed shape localization agreement protocol and the hop-count based end-state decision method, the agreement errors are less than 0.5cm.
-During the process of the shape formation, some robots may encounter new neighbors and re-enter the neighbor relative localization state, as show in the snapshot of the robots' states at $t=13$s.
+During the process of the shape formation, some robots may encounter new neighbors and re-enter the neighbor relative localization state, as shown in the snapshot of the robots' states at $t=13$s.
+It can be seen that the desired shape is almost formed by the robot swarms at $t=30$s.
 According to the norm value of velocity $v_{i}$ shown in Fig. \ref{S2}B, the robot swarms are static at $t=40$s, which means the shape formation process is completed.
 With the proposed methods, the robot swarms form the desired dart shape at $t=50$s.

-\subsection{Adaptability to swarm scale variants}
+\subsection{Adaptability to Swarm Scale Variants}

-In the adaptability test scenario, robot swarms with different scales are assigned to form different shapes including the capital letter ``R'', mathematical sum symbol and the methane molecule shape.
+In the adaptability test scenario, robot swarms with different scales are assigned to form the capital letter ``R'' shape.
 For the robot swarms with scale 25, 50, 100 and 200, random initial positions are generated.
-Parameters adopted in this scenario are the same with those in Section \ref{sec_S2}.
-The finial position and the trajectory of each robot are shown in Fig. \ref{S3_1}.
-One can see that our strategy exhibits stable performance in different shapes and swarm scales.
+The parameters adopted in this scenario are the same as those in Section \ref{sec_S2}.
+The finial position and the trajectory of each robot are shown in Fig. \ref{S3} A. One can see that our strategy exhibits stable performance in different shapes and swarm scales.

-Besides, to evaluate the performance of the proposed strategy, statistical simulation results are provided in Fig. \ref{S3_2} and the following three metrics are considered.
-Fist, the coverage rate is the proportion of the desired shape that are occupied by robots.
-Second, the entering rate evaluates the proportion of the robots that enter the desired shape.
-Third, the uniformity gives the distribution uniformity of the robot swarms in the desired shape.
-The mathematical definitions of the three performance metrics can be found in our previous work \cite{Sun2023NC}, we omit them for brief.